Starburst Nuclei as Light Dark Matter Laboratories

-Our bounds also look significantly stronger than the ones obtained from DM-CR scattering in the Milky Way~\cite{Cappiello:2018hsu}.
-However, the latter were obtained with a DM-CR cross section constant in energy, whereas our cross section includes the typical $\sigma_{\chi p}\propto E^2$ behavior due to the massive mediator.
-Since our bounds primarily come from CRs around $10$~TeV energies in the low-mass range, whereas $\sigma_{\chi p}$ is defined at a center-of-mass energy of order GeVs, they are stronger than the Milky Way ones by about $10^8$ just because of the different cross section behavior.
-Therefore, the present-day bounds from SBNi are comparable or slightly stronger than the ones from Milky Way CRs.
-This is mostly due to a lack of precision in the $1-10$~TeV gamma-ray data from SBNi.
+{\bf Results and discussion.~---} Fig. \ref{fig:constraints} summarizes the bounds we find on $\sigma_{\chi p}$ as a function of $m_{\chi}$, both for the case of M82 and NGC 253.
+The bounds flatten out for $m_\chi\lesssim 1$~keV, since lighter masses cause a dip at $E^\gamma_\mathrm{dip}\gtrsim 50$~TeV, where gamma-rays cannot be observed due to attenuation on extragalactic background light.
+NGC 253 leads to significantly better bounds at low masses due to the larger number of data points in the TeV region.
+Indeed, the main limitation from present-day data is the limited statistics in the $1-10$~TeV window.
 To quantify this, we perform a forecast analysis for the CTA telescope~\cite{CTAConsortium:2018tzg}, for both sources.
 CTA will dramatically improve the gamma-ray measurements in this energy region, as already shown in Ref.~\cite{Ambrosone:2022fip}.
-We generate 50 mock data samples (see the Supplemental Material~\ref{app:cta} for details), and we obtain the projected bounds for each sample.
+We generate 50 mock data samples (see the Supplemental Material~V for details), and we obtain the projected bounds for each sample.
 Fig.~\ref{fig:constraints} shows the mean values of these bounds.
-We find that CTA will strengthen the constraints up to two orders of magnitude for NGC 253 and five orders of magnitude for M82 in the low-mass region, bringing the bounds from the two sources to comparable values, and making the bounds $1-2$ orders of magnitude stronger than the ones inferred from CR observations in the Milky Way.
+CTA will strengthen the constraints up to two orders of magnitude for NGC 253 and five orders of magnitude for M82 in the low-mass region.
 We emphasize that constraining DM-CR scattering using starburst galaxies has the additional advantage that different galaxies can be used to make the results more robust, and the bounds from different sources can be combined to provide more stringent exclusions on the DM properties.